Santa Catalina Ranger District Trail Planning

 What helped inform the draft plan?

-The Forest Service has deep and rich partnerships with community and trail organizations such as National Forest Foundation, Tucson Off Road Cyclists and Activists, Arizona Trail Association, Santa Catalina Volunteer Patrol, Pima County, Southern Arizona Hiking Club, County Line Riders, and many others.
+The Forest Service has deep and rich partnerships with community and trail organizations such as National Forest Foundation, Tucson Off Road Cyclists and Activists, Arizona Trail Association, Santa Catalina Volunteer Patrol, Pima County, Friends of Santa Catalina Trails and many others.
 Partnerships with these groups will be critical to implementing trail projects in the future.

 See what was submitted during public sensing: